A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: Metastable states and plasma-phase transitions in hydrogen

+Another much-discussed feature of partially ionized plasmas is the possible existence of metastable states within regions of liquid-liquid (plasma-plasma) phase transitions~\cite{Ebeling85,SaumonChab89,Weir96,Margo96, eos95,cdwSi20,cdw-carb22,CDW-Pool25}.
+Bonitz et al.~\cite{BonitzPOP24}, in their review of hydrogen conclude that there is still no hard evidence for a plasma-phase transition (PPT) in spite of many claims for it.
+Many papers that propose a PPT use intuitive physical models.
+Margo et al.,~\cite{Margo96} used PIMC-methods and proposed in 1996 a PPT at $\sim$ 1 eV and $r_s\sim$ 2.2.
+This has not been confirmed by subsequent studies.
+However, Filinov et al.~\cite{Filinov2001,Filinov2003} used PIMC methods, simulating 50 electrons and 50 ions, and found that at $T\sim$ 10 000 K, in the density range of 0.1 g/cc...1.5 g/cc, strong density fluctuations and the formation of metallic clusters (i.e., presumably regions predominantly with $\bar{Z}$ = 1) occurred, but without clear convergence of the simulations.
+Here we study the 0.1 g/cc isochore and provide comprehensive evidence for two competing plasma states, using DFT methods.

-Another well-known feature of partially ionized plasmas is the existence of metastable states connected by liquid-liquid phase transitions.
-These transitions involve the cooperative action of a large numbers of atoms and distant neighbours.
-Such transitions, e.g., Martensitic transition) are beyond the reach of simulations that employ a few hundred nuclei.
-Such metastable phases may have two different average ionizations at a given density and temperature, and in such cases $\bar{Z}$ becomes a quick label for indicating such phases.
+Some of proposed PPTs involve changes in short-ranged order~\cite{NormanSait17}.
+Other PPTs may not show significant changes in short-ranged order as reflected in the PDFs.
+Instead, they involve the cooperative action of a large numbers of atoms and distant neighbours in the tails (large-$r$) of PDFS.
+Such transitions, (e.g., Martensitic transitions) are beyond the reach of simulations that employ a few hundred nuclei.
+Formation of such metastable phases may occur without any change in $\bar{Z}$~\cite{cdwSi20,cdw-carb22,CDW-Pool25}, or they may have two different average ionizations at a given density and temperature.
+In the latter case, $\bar{Z}$ becomes a quick label for indicating such phases.
 For instance, hydrogen at a given density and temperature may exist as a fully ionized metastable phase with $\bar{Z} = 1$, or with a value less than unity.
+Weather they ``co-exist'' with phase separation, or with the formation of spinodal phases etc., are topics beyond the scope of the present study.

-Moldabekov et al~\cite{MoldHyd25} have studied hydrogen at $T$ = 4.8 eV and density 0.08 g/cc ($r_s = 3.23$).
-Hydrogen plasmas within that range of densities are typical of those that show competing metastable states, with $\bar{Z} = 1$ or $\bar{Z}<1$.
-In fig.~\ref{H-partial.fig} we display the behaviour of $\bar{Z}$ for a hydrogen plasma of density 0.10 g/cc ($r_s = 3)$ over a wide range of temperatures to illustrate the competition between a fully ionized phase and a partially ionized phase.
+Moldabekov et al.~\cite{MoldHyd25} have studied hydrogen at $T$ = 4.8 eV and density 0.08 g/cc ($r_{\rm ws} = 3.23$).
+Hydrogen plasmas within that range of densities are typical of those that have been proposed (see Fig.~4 of the review by Bonitz et al.,\cite{BonitzPOP24}) to have PPTs due to competing metastable states, with $\bar{Z} = 1$ or $\bar{Z}<1$.
+In Fig.~\ref{H-partial.fig} we display the behaviour of $\bar{Z}$ for a hydrogen plasma of density 0.10 g/cc ($r_{\rm ws} = 3)$ over a wide range of temperatures to illustrate the competition between a fully ionized phase and a partially ionized phase.